NMReDATAInitiative/NMReDATAInitiative.github.io/Database_policy.md

 compatibility among database/tools/software is the best possible.
 One important aspect of our (future) work is to organize how data are not uselessly duplicated or files larger than necessary by a good use of links to original data.
-We may provide a “phone book” of long-term storage of NMR data/spectra so that the disappearance of one platform does not cause problems correcting broken links others.
+We may provide a "phone book" of long-term storage of NMR data/spectra so that the disappearance of one platform does not cause problems correcting broken links others.
 (To be developed.)